Xon/Xenforo2-SearchImprovements/README.md

 - Allow `*` (or empty search string) to return results, for MySQL and XFES
 - range_query search DSL
   - allows arbitrary range queries for numerical data
 - Allow users to select the default search order independent for the forum wide setting.
+  - Re-adds the global option for the default search type
+- Display search terms on the search results page
+- Add "Search only X" search criteria to individual handler pages, where X is thread/conversation/ticket/ect instead of searching thread/post etc.
+   - Makes general search a true subset of member search

 Elasticsearch only features:
-- Restore default search order option
+- Add ability to push "can view threads/tickets by other" permission(s) into ElasticSearch query, reducing php-side culling of matching content.
+  This improves searching forums/tickets where the user lacks these permissions.

+  This is gated behind the option `Push "View X by others" check into XFES'`, as it requires a full reindex.
+(Default disabled)

+  Supports the following add-ons:
+    - View Sticky Threads (free) add-on.
+    - Collaborative Threads (paid) add-on.
+    - NixFifty's Tickets (paid) add-on.
+For best results, use ElasticSearch Essentials add-on, as it simplifies this permission constraint compared to stock XenForo
 - Per content type weighting
 - Adds Elasticsearch information to the AdminCP home screen.
 - Adds a debug option to log the search DSL queries to error log for troubleshooting